heartless-gaming/ezChat/docs/event.md

   })
 })
 ```

+## Diconnect
+Reserved event that the server is listenning to.
+Returns a *user left* event containing the username of the user that just left and the number of user still chatting.

+**Server / Back**
+socket.on('disconnect', function () {
+  // Tells all clients that someone has disconnect
+  socket.broadcast.emit('user left', {
+    username: socket.username,
+    numUsers: numUsers
+  })
+})

 **Note:** The following events are reserved and should not be used as event names by your application:
 - `error`